|

 has two sons-- Robert and Stéphane Dujarric.

-There are five grandchildren.
+There are seven grandchildren.
 (See below for more about children

 and grandchildren.)